Half4376/EBill/README.md

 Ensure you run the database schema.txt in your perfered SQL Server IDE.

-Once you do, go to "Web.config" file at line 38, change "Data Source = " to your databse name.
+Once you do, go to "Web.config" file at line 38, change "Data Source = " to your database name.

 ## Running the Application